 From the top of Hananipa you can enjoy a 360 degree panoramic view of Vaksdal and Osterøy, the dark blue Sørfjord far down below, and the mountain tops Gullfjelltoppen, Tveitakvitingen and Fuglafjellet.
 When you get tired of the view (if that is possible…) you can take the same trail back down.
-The hike itself will then be around 6 kilometers and takes between 2 and 3 hours back and forth, if you were able to park at Nordre Skulstad.

 Of more than 620 internment camps built in Norway during WWII, only one camp is preserved.
 Espeland's protected facilities offers a gripping…